 Calgary Public Skating

 In Calgary, public skating options are plentiful and you really can’t go wrong with whatever rink you choose.
 Nearly every city-owned indoor arena has an option for public skating.
 Calgary even has several wild skating options so you don’t have to drive all the way to Banff to skate.

 Admission costs are affordable, making it a worthwhile family activity, date night destination or solo workout.
-Skate times, costs and rental information for every arena is available here, but we’ve listed some of the best options below.
+Skate times, costs and rental information for every arena is available on the City of Calgary website, but we’ve listed some of the best options below.